CompassLabs/langchain_compass_introduction/README.md

     llm,
     tools=tools,
     checkpointer=memory,
-    prompt="You are a helpful agent that can interact onchain using tools that you've been told how to use."
+    prompt="You are a helpful agent that can interact onchain using tools that you've been told how to use.
+If you are uncertain that you have sufficient information to call your tools then please ask the user for more information until you have sufficient information to call your tool."
 )

 # Example user query